-When sensing local temperature, the MAX6636 measures the temperature of the printed-circuit board (PCB) to which it is soldered.
+When sensing local temperature, the MAX6693 measures the temperature of the PCB to which it is soldered.
 The leads provide a good thermal path between the PCB traces and the die.
 As with all IC temperature sensors, thermal conductivity between the die and the ambient air is poor by comparison, making air temperature measurements impractical.
-Because the thermal mass of the PCB is far greater than that of the MAX6636, the device follows temperature changes on the PCB with little or no perceivable delay.
-When measuring the temperature of a CPU or other IC with an on-chip sense junction, thermal mass has virtually no effect; the measured temperature of the junction tracks the actual temperature within a conversion cycle.
+Because the thermal mass of the PCB is far greater than that of the MAX6693, the device follows temperature changes on the PCB with little or no perceivable delay.
+When measuring the temperature of a CPU or other IC with an onchip sense junction, thermal mass has virtually no